 Dr. Bellara received her Ph.D. in Educational Measurement and Evaluation from the University of South Florida in 2013.
 Dr. Bellara teaches undergraduate and graduate courses in assessment and measurement.
 Her research interests include applying propensity score methods to evaluate the effect of educational programs, studying the impact of measurement error on various statistical analyses and educational assessment.

-Research interests: propensity score analysis, multilevel modeling, measurement, and assessment
+Research interests: propensity score analysis, classroom assessment, and measurement

 Dr. Eric Loken

 Eric Loken, Ph.D. is an associate professor in the Department of Educational Psychology, affiliated with the Measurement, Evaluation and Assessment program.
 His interests focus on latent variable models, Bayesian inference, and methods for reproducible science.
 He received his Ph.D. from Harvard University and studies advanced statistical modeling with applications to large scale educational testing.

 Dr. D. Betsy McCoach